 If you can sum up something in a sentence versus two paragraphs, skip the latter.

-This means the user spends less time reading and thinking, and more time moving towards the sale.
+This means the user spends less time reading and thinking and more time moving toward the sale.

 Peep how Ogilvy does this on their Canadian website: